The Body (King novella): Accusation of plagiarism

-A friend and college roommate of King's, George MacLeod, claimed that King had cribbed the idea for The Body from a short story MacLeod had been working on, but these claims are disputed by King.
+A former friend and college roommate of King's, George MacLeod, claimed that King had cribbed the idea for The Body from a short story MacLeod had been working on, but these claims are disputed by King.
 MacLeod’s story was written from an experience he had as a child.
 His father had told him about a dead dog he had spotted on railroad tracks, prompting MacLeod and his friends to go looking for “the body” one day after school.
 Since MacLeod’s accusations, King has refused his fans' requests to read their manuscripts for advice; King has explained that he is concerned that there may be further accusations of plagiarism.

 Adaptations

 The Body was adapted into the 1986 film Stand by Me directed by Rob Reiner.
-The screenplay, by Bruce A. Evans and Raynold Gideon, was nominated for the Academy Award for Best Adapted Screenplay and Writers Guild of America Award for in the same category.
+The screenplay, by Bruce A. Evans and Raynold Gideon, was nominated for the Academy Award for Best Adapted Screenplay and the Writers Guild of America Award in the same category.